Enhanced-rate Iterative Beamformers for Active IRS-assisted Wireless Communications: Proposed Three Methods

 \section{Proposed Three Methods}

-In what follows, to enhance the rate performance, three high-rate iterative methods, called GMRR, Max-SSNR-RL and Max-SSNR-FP, are proposed for an active IRS-aided wireless network.
-Compared with passive IRS and Max-RSNR, the proposed three methods perform much better in terms of rate performance.
+In what follows, to enhance the rate performance, three high-rate iterative methods, called Max-SSNR-RR, GMRR and Max-SNR-FP, are proposed for an active IRS-aided wireless network.
+Compared with passive IRS, MRR, SRR, EGR and Max-RSNR, the proposed three methods perform much better in terms of rate performance.